winnergeoff/bill-splitter/README.md

 ## Friends can't figure out how to read a receipt?
 This is for you.

-Use this app to enter line items and
+Use this app to select a photo of a receipt from your photo library or scan a receipt using your phone's camera.